How to tell if a football (soccer) shirt is fake – 4 easy ways.

 If the badge is misaligned or crooked, or they look blurry or cheap, it’s likely that they’re not authentic.

 #2.
-Check the material of the shirt.
+Check the material of the jersey.

 #3.
-Examine the printing on the shirt.
+Examine the printing on the jersey.

 Also, the printing should be smooth and even—if it looks wrinkled or raised, it’s not genuine.

-If you’re looking at a player’s name and number on the back of the shirt, make sure that the print is in line with the seams (it shouldn’t be wonky or crooked).
+If you’re looking at a player’s name and number on the back of the jersey, make sure that the print is in line with the seams (it shouldn’t be wonky or crooked).
 And take a close look at the lettering—if it’s fuzzy or unclear, it’s not authentic.

 If the price seems too good to be true, then it probably is too good to be true!